 American Wire Gage (AWG) – A standard system for designating wire diameter.
 Primarily used in the U.S.

-Braid – Woven bare metallic or tinned copper wire used as shielding for wires and cables and as ground wire for batteries or heavy industrial equipment.
-Also, a woven fibrous protective outer covering over a conductor or cable.
+Braid – Woven bare metallic or tinned copper wire used as shielding for wires and cables.
+Also, as ground wire for batteries or heavy industrial equipment.
+In addition to, a woven fibrous protective outer covering over a conductor or cable.

 Coaxial Cable – A cable consisting of two cylindrical conductors with a common axis separated by a dielectric.

-Conductor – An uninsulated wire or the conductor of an insulated wire suitable for carrying electrical current.
+Conductor – An uninsulated wire.
+Also, the conductor of an insulated wire suitable for carrying electrical current.

 Connector – A device used to physically and electrically join two or more conductors.